vertexproject/synapse/docs/synapse/devops.rst

         --auth-passwd secret --offsfile <path_to_lyroffs.yaml> \
         --src <01x_telepath_url> --dest <20x_telepath_url>

 #.
-Add the Storm service to the Cortex and use the available commands to start synchronization.
+Add the Storm service (see :ref:`dev_stormservices`) to the Cortex and use the available commands to start synchronization.
 #.
 When ready to cut-over, and the read status is up-to-date, stop the synchronization using the ``stopsync`` command.

 Cleanup